ibm-cloud-docs/vpc/limitations.md

 ## Storage restrictions
 {: #storage-restrictions}

-Block storage volume names must be unique across the entire VPC infrastructure.
+Block Storage volume names must be unique across the entire VPC infrastructure.
 A volume that is created on VPC compute resources can't have the same name as a volume created on the classic infrastructure.
 For more information about volume naming, see [Guidelines for naming volumes](/docs/vpc?topic=vpc-managing-block-storage#volume-name-conventions).

 ## LinuxONE (s390x processor architecture) virtual server instance restrictions
 {: #LinuxONE-vsi-restrictions}